microlancer/storm/README.md

 A trade-off for achieving these features is that in a given Storm, there is a loss of some of the privacy[a] afforded in an independent Lightning Node configuration.
 In order for proper coordination to occur, some data such as payment flow and channel balances are reported upstream to Storm management ("manager").

-A Storm instance (or "group") can be public or private.
+A Storm instance (or "group", or named "ruleset") can be public or private.

 A private Storm could be used by a single corporation that needs to deploy many nodes.
 The privacy concerns between these nodes are not relevant since the company has full access to all the nodes anyways.
 A private Storm could also be a group of "trusted friends" who simply wish to help each other.
 Again, these friends might otherwise be willing to share private information about payments, liquidity, etc. even if Storm didn't exist in the first place.